napari/docs/docs/plugins/test_deploy.md

 in the builtin plugin installer dialog.

-If you used the {ref}`plugin-cookiecutter-template`, you can also [setup automated deployments][autodeploy] on github for every tagged commit.
+If you used the {ref}`plugin-cookiecutter-template`, you can also [setup automated deployments][autodeploy] on GitHub for every tagged commit.

 ````{admonition} What about conda?
 While you are free to distribute your plugin on anaconda cloud in addition to